 My mom was a reticent storyteller—but a storyteller none the less.

 Growing up, I treasured my mother’s stories about Loretto Niagara Academy, the all-girls boarding school in Canada where she spent several years of her life.
 She may have been there six years, eight years, or ten years.
 I’ll probably never know for sure.
-My mother was often stingy with details and specifics—and she never told a story on demand.
-The time had to be right and there was no prodding her, so I never knew when she might delve into a memory about her mysterious childhood.
-And even though I loved to listen to her talk about her adventures in Niagara Falls, even at a young age, I was a skeptic, never exactly sure which of her stories were factual and which were fantastical.
+My mother was stingy with details and specifics—and she never told a story on demand.
+The time had to be right and there was no prodding her—so I never knew when she might delve into a memory about her mysterious childhood.
+And even though I loved to listen to her reminisce about her adventures in Niagara Falls, I was a skeptic, never exactly sure which of her stories were fact and which were fantasy.

 But I also didn’t care.

-My mother used to tell me how she and her classmates would hang out of the Academy’s windows, waving at the handsome young men who lived and studied across campus at the Carmelite Seminary, despite the fact they were training to become priests.
-She unabashedly bragged about the time she and her girlfriends hitchhiked to New York —the self-proclaimed prettiest of the bunch scooching up her dress, just a little bit, then thumbing down a car while the other girls hid in the bushes.
+I have vivid memories of my mother’s stories about hanging out of the windows of Loretto Academy, waving at the handsome young men who lived and studied across campus at the Carmelite Seminary, despite the fact they were training to become priests.
+She unabashedly bragged about the time she and her girlfriends hitchhiked to New York—the self-proclaimed prettiest of the bunch scooching up her dress, just a little bit, then thumbing down a car while the other girls hid in the bushes.
 When some poor schmuck pulled over to pick up what he assumed was one pretty girl, they all jumped out and loaded into the car.

-When I was about eight years old, my mother told me that she had taken violin lessons at Loretto Academy—and that her violin case had been confiscated at the Canadian border as she was heading home to Pennsylvania for summer break one year.
+When I was about eight years old, my mother told me that she had taken violin lessons at Loretto—and that her violin case had been confiscated at the Canadian border as she was heading home to Pennsylvania for summer break one year.
 From that moment on, I wanted to take violin lessons.
 So my mom arranged it.
 For more than ten years I played in youth orchestras, community symphonies, folk groups, school musicals, talent shows, and recitals at Eastman Theater.
-Every Saturday my dad took me to my violin lesson, but my mom never came with us.
+Every Saturday my dad took me to my violin lesson, but my mom never joined us.
 And she never picked up my violin to play.
-Not even a simple little song—no matter how many times I begged her.
+Not even a simple little song—no matter how much I begged her.

 But I wanted to be like my mom—or at least how I imagined she must have been at my age.
-As a child, her life sounded like the behind-the-scenes cool stories that might have been edited out of my Madeline books.
-The boarding school, the uniforms, the adventures, the strict teachers—and even though my mother’s school was not an old house like Madeline’s, when I was young and we drove up to Niagara Falls, to me, Loretto Academy looked like a mansion.
+As a child, her life sounded like the behind-the-scenes stories that might have been edited out of my Madeline books.
+The boarding school, the uniforms, the adventures, the strict teachers—and even though my mother’s school was not an old house like Madeline’s, when we drove up to Niagara Falls, to me, Loretto Academy looked like a mansion.